rdejana/w251-hints/gstreamer/README.md

 The following examples may be used to verify that GStream is running correctly.
 #### Stream Desktop
 This example will stream you desktop to a window running locally.

 In a terminal, run the command: `gst-launch-1.0 avfvideosrc capture-screen=true ! autovideosink`

-Note, you may You may be asked to grant permission.
+Note, you may asked to grant permission for terminal to record your screen.
 Grant it.
 ![request](images/screen.png)

 ![permissions](images/permissionsSet.png)